Hindringham: Hindringham FC

 Hindringham's last home match in front of the old clubhouse was a 6–1 defeat to Norwich St.Johns in Division 1 on 24 April 2010.
 In May 2010 the old clubhouse was demolished and a new clubhouse opened in March 2011.
 The clubhouse used to also act as the village pub but is now solely a clubhouse.
 The building is called 'The Pavilion'.
-Because of the ongoing work to the clubhouse, the 2010–11 season up to March saw Hindringham play their home games at Kelling Road, Holt and Clipbush Park, Fakenham.
-Some home games were played on the opposition's ground.
-The first game after the completion of the new clubhouse was on 12 March 2011 against Sprowston Athletic.
-Hindringham won 3–0.

-The club's home ground can either be called The Elms or Wells Road.
-During their early Anglian Combination years up to the late 2000s, first team matches regularly attracted crowds of around 30–50 with some matches managing to attract crowds close to 100.
-In an Anglian Combination Division 1 match against Sheringham in May 2005, an attendance of over 100 was recorded.
-The attendance was confirmed by the then chairman of the club later on.

-The team play in black and white striped shirts, black shorts and black socks.
-Their away kit is black and royal blue striped shirts and royal blue shorts and socks.

-Hindringham's main rivals are Fakenham Town, Holt United and Wells Town.
-Other clubs nearby include Walsingham (who Hindringham have traditionally played in an annual pre-season cup competition) and Binham.

 Governance

 Hindringham is part of the electoral ward of Priory for local elections and is part of the district of North Norfolk.

 The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

 War Memorial

 Hindringham War Memorial is a stone cross with an emblazoned sword of sacrifice in St. Martin's Churchyard.
 The memorial lists the following names for the First World War: